NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 The Internet Routing Registry
 -----------------------------

 The Internet Routing Registry (IRR) is a `distributed set of databases <http://www.irr.net/docs/list.html>`_ allowing network operators to describe and query for routing intent.
-The IRR is used as verification mechanism of route origination and is widely, though not universally, deployed to prevent accidental or intentional routing disturbances.
+The IRR is used as a verification mechanism of route origination and is widely, though not universally, deployed to prevent accidental or intentional routing disturbances.

 The notation used in the IRR is the Routing Policy Specification Language (RPSL), which was originally defined in `RFC 2280 <https://tools.ietf.org/html/rfc2280>`_ in 1998.
 RPSL is a very expressive language, allowing for an extremely detailed description of routing policy.
 While IRR usage had created considerable early enthusiasm and has seen quite some traction, the Internet was rapidly growing at the time.
 This meant that the primary focus was on data availability rather than data trustworthiness.